 Abstract:

-Both ecologically and evolutionarily, mutualisms represent one of the most influential of all biological interactions, with fundamental consequences for the evolution and maintenance of biotic diversity (Thompson 2005, Bascompte).
-Pair-wise interactions between mutualists are embedded in larger networks of interacting species, and understanding how natural selection operating at the level of an individual scales up to shape the interactions of the entire community has implications for understanding how these communities come together and fall apart.
-There are different hypothesis of the role of traits in governing the assembly of mutualistic communities () and the contribution of coevolution and neutral processes to the evolution of these traits (Vazquez).
+Both ecologically and evolutionarily, mutualisms represent one of the most influential of all biological interactions, with fundamental consequences for the evolution and maintenance of biological diversity (Thompson 2005, Bascompte).
+Pair-wise interactions between mutualists are embedded in larger networks of interacting species, and understanding how natural selection operating at the level of a population scales up to shape the interactions of the entire community has implications for understanding how these communities come together and fall apart.
+There are different hypotheses for the role of traits in governing the assembly of mutualistic communities () and the contribution of coevolution and neutral processes to the evolution of these traits (Vazquez).
 Using a simulation-based approach, I will examine the effect of different evolutionary scenarios and trait linkage rules on the topologies of mutualistic networks.
 I will simulate character evolution on phylogenies representing different modes of coevolution and contrast them with neutral evolutionary scenarios.
 Using the simulated traits I will build interaction networks by employing different linkage rules to determine the frequency of interaction between mutualists, and calculate metrics to describe the topologies of the networks.
 I will address the following questions: 1) does coevolution leave a distinct mark on network topology distinguishable from neutral evolution?
 For example are tightly coevolved networks more modular than communities not influenced by coevolution?
 2) do different modes of coevolution (tight coevolution coupled with co-speciation vs. coevolution without co-speciation) give rise to unique network structures, and 3) do different linkage rules (complimentary trait matching, barrier traits or neutral interactions) influence network topology?

 Background:

 In a network analysis, plant-animal communities are modeled as nodes in a bipartite or two-party network, linked by their interactions.
-Network-based metrics have helped uncover a number of predictable patterns in mutualistic communities that have been attributed to coevolution including nestedness (where specialists interact with a subset of the species that generalists interact with) (7), weak asymmetric links (specialist plants are visited by generalist pollinators, and vice versa) (8) and modularity (the network can be separated into sub-units or “modules” in which species interact more inside than outside their respective sub-units) (9).
+Network-based metrics have helped uncover a number of predictable patterns in mutualistic communities that have been attributed to coevolution including nestedness of interactions (where specialists interact with a subset of the species that generalists interact with) (7), weak asymmetric links (specialist plants are visited by generalist pollinators, and vice versa) (8) and modularity (the network can be separated into sub-units or “modules” in which species interact more inside than outside their respective sub-units) (9).
 Particularly, Olesen et al. (9) suggested modules should be regarded as coevolutionary units, in which reciprocal selection within a module leads to trait convergence in unrelated species.

-Coevolution is a key process producing and maintaining complex networks of interacting species (Ehrlich & Raven 1964; Thompson 2005) and there are different hypothesis regarding the coevolutionary process.
+Coevolution is a key process producing and maintaining complex networks of interacting species (Ehrlich & Raven 1964; Thompson 2005) and there are different hypotheses regarding the coevolutionary process.
 The first co-evolutionary hypothesis suggests there is high species-level interaction specificity leading to strict-sense coevolution and tight co-speciation and the perfect congruence of interacting lineages (Farenholz 1913).
 In this scenario, speciation of one interacting species (e.g. the plant) drives speciation of the other (e.g. pollinators, seed dispersers).
 This hypothesis has been extensively criticized (e.g. Page et al. 1996) and even obligate mutualisms have been shown to deviate from its predictions (fig-fig wasp, yucca-yucca moth, oil producing orchids and Euglossine bees).

-The second evolutionary scenario suggests trait convergence is the result of natural selection hones the complementarity of traits involved mutualistic interactions (e.g. corolla tubes of plants and the length of pollinator tongues/proboscises).
+The second evolutionary scenario suggests trait convergence is the result of natural selection honing the complementarities of traits involved in mutualistic interactions (e.g. corolla tubes of plants and the length of pollinator tongues/proboscises).
 Mutualisms accumulate phylogenetically related and unrelated species over time as species converge through natural selection on similar traits, leading to trait convergence without co-speciation.
-This pattern of trait convergence us often observed in mutualisms, such as patterns of fruit design in unrelated plant species (Jordano 1995), color patterns in cleaning fishes (Cote 2000), oil production by orchids (Stantiago).
+This pattern of trait convergence is often observed in mutualisms, such as patterns of fruit design in unrelated plant species (Jordano 1995), color patterns in cleaning fishes (Cote 2000), oil production by orchids (Stantiago).